danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/Inbound-Email-Store/README.md

 3. **Signature Validation Failures**
    - Verify SendGrid webhook public key is correct
-   - Check that the key is properly formatted in `global.properties`
+   - Check that the key is properly formatted in `../../global.properties`

 4. **Email Processing Errors**
    - Review SQS queue for failed messages